MadStudioRoblox/ProfileStore/docs/devproducts/index.md

 Roblox game when you're also using ProfileStore.

-There are two ways you could handle [Developer Product](https://create.roblox.com/docs/production/monetization/developer-products) purchases - one way is based on the [official Roblox documentation on handling developer product purchases], while the other way is based on observations on how [Roblox MarketplaceService API](https://create.roblox.com/docs/reference/engine/classes/MarketplaceService) works.
+There are two ways you could handle [Developer Product](https://create.roblox.com/docs/production/monetization/developer-products) purchases - one way is based on the [official Roblox documentation on handling developer product purchases](https://create.roblox.com/docs/production/monetization/developer-products#handling-developer-product-purchases), while the other way is based on observations on how [Roblox MarketplaceService API](https://create.roblox.com/docs/reference/engine/classes/MarketplaceService) works.

 **In these examples `local Profiles` is a reference to the `Profiles` table in the [Basic Usage example code](/ProfileStore/tutorial/#basic-usage) - you will need to have this code present for the examples below to work!**